Updated February 9, 2021

 Do you have RRSPs?
 Great!
 The Home Buyers’ Plan (HBP) lets you withdraw up to $35,000 ($70,000 per couple) to finance the purchase of your first home.

-RRSP withdrawals are usually taxable, but not under the HBP, as it's a government program designed specifically to encourage home ownership.
+RRSP withdrawals are usually taxable, but not under the HBP.
+Just like the name of the plan says, it’s a government program designed specifically to encourage home ownership.

-You have 15 years to pay back the money you took out from your RRSPs.
-You can even - This link will open in a new window.take out an RRSP loan so that you can make the most of the HBP.
+You have 15 years to pay back the money you take out of your RRSPs.
+You can even take out an RRSP loan so that you can make the most of the HBP.

 Talk to your mortgage advisor to find out if this strategy makes sense for you.